-Teachers and parents know that when it comes to raising girls with ADHD, girls with ADHD do not respond to lessons and communication in the same way as girls without ADHD.
-That is where fidget tools for ADHD come into play.
+Teachers and those parenting girls with ADHD know that girls with ADHD do not respond to lessons and communication in the same way as girls without ADHD.
+That is where non-distracting fidgets come into play.

 Girls with ADHD cannot sit still, but with the right tools, that energy can be harnessed and focused so that children can focus on the task at hand.